luissilva1044894/Pyrez/README.md

 Feel free to contribute to this project, a helping hand is always appreciated.

- 1. Become more familiar with the project by reading our [Contributor's Guide](./.github/CONTRIBUTING.md).
+ 1. Become more familiar with the project by reading through our [Contributor's Guide](./.github/CONTRIBUTING.md) first.
  2. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
  3. Fork [the repository][github-repo] on GitHub to start making your changes to the **master** branch (or branch off of it).
  4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).